Tesco veteran Tony Hoggett quits group

-LONDON, July 9 (Reuters) - Tesco's (TSCO.L) chief strategy and innovation director Tony Hoggett is to leave Britain's biggest retailer after an over 31-year career with the group.
+LONDON (Reuters) - Tesco’s chief strategy and innovation director Tony Hoggett is to leave Britain’s biggest retailer after an over 31-year career with the group.

 An internal note from Tesco CEO Ken Murphy to colleagues, seen by Reuters, confirmed Hoggett’s departure.